Dynamic-Response: Period-Ratio, Backlash, Damping...

 Backlash

-The total backlash in a cam mechanism is the sum of all clearances, play or slack in the input and output transmissions (adjusted, if necessary, by gearing ratios), and in the cam track and cam follower.
+The total backlash in a cam mechanism is the sum of all clearances, play, or slack in the input and output transmissions (adjusted, if necessary, by gearing ratios), a Groove-Cam, and Follower-Roller.
 Typical examples are: slack chain drives, gear tooth clearances, oversize enclosed cam-tracks and worn follower roller bearings.
 There are many others.

 Any backlash, between the cam and follower or between any two force-transmitting components in the cam system gives rise to a shock load when there is a reversal of force or torque.